top of page

 Download Resume

-December 2017 - Present
+June 2024 - Present

-• Previously led the nitrogen fixation development project which continues as part of our innovation team project portfolio.
+• Led the nitrogen fixation development project which continues as part of our innovation team project portfolio.
 Coordinated a team of 40 cross-functional researchers with the goal of replacing chemical fertilizers in corn with nitrogen fixing bacteria.
 Set project goals, aligned expectations with leadership, and divided project resources and responsibilities into relevant teams to execute the scientific strategy.

 • More than doubled the N fixation ability of dozens of microbes using genetic engineering and identified candidate strains that increased plant nitrogen content in early field trials.